bytecodealliance/cranelift/docs/langref.rst

 A heap appears as three consecutive ranges of address space:

-1. The *mapped pages* are the usable memory range in the heap.
+1. The *mapped pages* are the :term:`mapped` memory range in the heap.
 Loads and stores to this range won't trap.
 A heap may have a minimum guaranteed size which means that some mapped pages are always present.
 2. The *unmapped pages* is a possibly empty range of address space that may be mapped in the future when the heap is grown.
 3. The *guard pages* is a range of address space that is guaranteed to cause a